micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 the old parsers/converters are replace by the new ones.

-Maintaining the XMLSchema has a *big* cost: while reading `.xsd` files is not so bad, *writing* them is another matter: our experience from the past tells us that even small changes usually required days of effort, considering also the time to write parsers/writers/converters and tests.
-So I say that we should *consider dropping the support for the XMLSchema*, and having instead an official GEM validator for all of our NRML files.
+Maintaining the XMLSchema has a *big* cost: while reading `.xsd` files is not so bad, writing them is another matter: our experience from the past tells us that even small changes usually required days of effort, considering also the time to write parsers/writers/converters and tests.
+So I say that we should consider dropping the support for the XMLSchema, and having instead an official GEM validator for all of our NRML files.
 This is not urgent, and we could keep the existing system for a transition period, by replacing the old system with the new system one piece at the time.